 The old building’s drab facade was replaced with a grand, two-story, Venetian stucco foyer fortified with wrought-iron French doors — minimalist Mediterranean meets Arabian Desert chic.
 When you enter, after you’ve inhaled the roses, look up: Your jaw will drop when you see the exquisite crown moulding that was custom-made in France.
 Once the doors close behind you, the city’s chaos quickly fades, giving way to a relaxing soundtrack of smooth electronic pop, sultry R&B and vintage jazz that oozes throughout the property as outdoor curtains flutter in the breeze.

-The McKillens completely gutted all the rooms and started from scratch, laying beautiful hardwood floors and hanging interesting photos of LA on the walls.
+McKillen completely gutted all the rooms and started from scratch, laying beautiful hardwood floors and hanging interesting photos of LA on the walls.
 (The art throughout is understatedly stunning.)
-Most impressively, they moved all of the second floor entrances to a new walkway on the backside of the building and transformed the original interior walkway into private balconies overlooking the courtyard.
+Most impressively, the redesign moved all of the second floor entrances to a new walkway on the backside of the building and transformed the original interior walkway into private balconies overlooking the courtyard.

 The rooms are small but posh, outfitted with queen-size beds instead of kings because the larger beds would have been too big to allow two cream-colored slipper chairs to flank either side of the bed.
 The mattresses are extremely comfortable, though, with excellent pillows and luxurious linens.
 The mini bar comes stocked with a dozen different canned cocktails, plus a bottle of Amass gin and an elderflower tonic from England.
 The closet is stocked with Frette bathrobes and slippers.
 Balconies off the second-floor rooms are furnished with a pair of cushioned, low-slung teak loungers.
 (Ground-floor rooms are still under construction and not yet bookable.)